mintopia/control/README.md

  - Better UI/UX.
 I'm currently using [tabler.io](https://tabler.io) and entirely server-side rendering.
  - Full-featured API.
 There's a basic one to support seating plan refreshes.
 I need to refactor it and improve it.
  - UI Customisation from Admin Pages.
 Currently the UI colours, branding is all either in the `.env` or compiled into the CSS at build.
+ - Unit Tests.
+This was very rapidly developed, I'm sorry!
+ - PHPCS and PHPStan.
+Should be aiming for PSR-12 and level 8 PHPStan.

 ## Thanks